-For the 10th time this year, the S&P 500 closed at a new all-time high on Friday.
-This week, for the first time ever, the S&P 500 crossed 3,000, while the Dow Jones Industrial Average surpassed 27,000.
+For the 13th time this year, the S&P 500 closed at a new all-time high on Friday, July 26.
+And earlier this month, for the first time ever, the S&P 500 crossed 3,000, while the Dow Jones Industrial Average surpassed 27,000.

 Here's why the market is flying high this summer.

 Traders have been pushing stock prices higher in anticipation of the Federal Reserve lowering interest rates when it convenes July 30-31.
-This week, Federal Reserve Chair Jerome Powell said in prepared testimony before the House Financial Services Committee that the central bankers "would act as appropriate to sustain the expansion "—which Wall Street interpreted as further confirmation a rate cut is coming.
+Earlier this month, Federal Reserve Chair Jerome Powell said in prepared testimony before the House Financial Services Committee that the central bankers "would act as appropriate to sustain the expansion"—which Wall Street interpreted as further confirmation a rate cut is coming.

-"Right now, the market is enthused by the prospect of the Fed cutting interest rates," says Yung-Yu Ma, chief investment strategist at BMO Wealth Management.
+"Right now, the market is enthused by the prospect of the Fed cutting interest rates," Yung-Yu Ma, chief investment strategist at BMO Wealth Management, told Grow recently.

 Wall Street wants the Fed to cut rates because the U.S. economy has weakened, and lower interest rates can help stimulate growth by making it cheaper for consumers and businesses to borrow money.
 If central bankers cut rates later this month, that will appease market participants and potentially prop up the stock market, Ma says, adding: "There's definitely a tightrope being walked."